 Every five minutes, stroke destroys lives.
-Almost two-thirds of stroke survivors leave hospital with a disability, and the demand for ongoing care and support is growing.
+Almost two-thirds of stroke survivors leave the hospital with a disability, and the demand for ongoing care and support is growing.
 But we believe that with the right support, people can rebuild their life after stroke.

 With over 30 years of experience working with stroke survivors and their families, we know the importance of responsive, tailored and high-quality care at all stages of the stroke pathway.

-Our Stroke Support services are designed to provide the right support at the right time to ensure every stroke survivor makes the best possible recovery.
+Our stroke support services are designed to provide the right support at the right time to ensure every stroke survivor makes the best possible recovery.
 We currently offer a range of services covering the whole stroke pathway through our Stroke Recovery Service and individual service elements.

 - Reduce hospital readmissions.